Gadia Lohar

-Their forefathers were blacksmiths in the army and claim to be descendants of Maharana Pratap of Mewar.
-When Mewar fell to the Mughals and Maharana ran to forest these people meet maharana in forest.
-These people helped Maharana in forest and his family.
-They pledged never to return to their homeland, never to settle anywhere else and never to live under a roof until Maharana Pratap won Chittorgarh.
-Maharana Pratap did not win Chittor back and hence the lohars continued their pledge even today.
+They claim that their forefathers were in the army of Maharana Pratap of Mewar.
+When Mewar fell to the Mughals, Maharana Pratrap ran to the forest where he met these people who helped him and his family.
+They pledged never to return to their homeland, never to settle anywhere else, and never to live under a roof until Maharana Pratap won Chittorgarh back.
+But Maharana Pratap did not win Chittor back and hence the Lohars continue their pledge even today.

-Title and Gotra in Gadia Lohar Rajput:
+Title and Gotra in Gadia Lohar: